domsson/falcon/README.md

 `component-status` can be either of the following (subject to change):

-- `booted`: only basic initialization has been done, not yet paired
+- `default`: only basic initialization has been done, not yet paired
 - `paired`: paired with controller, but setup not yet done
 - `setup`:  currently in the setup process
 - `ready`:  setup complete, ready for operation